alexishevia/redux-file-sync/docs/README.md

    - `store`: serialized redux store built by processing all actions in the cloud file.
 3. redux store
    This is the plain-old store you would see in any redux application.
 It is kept in memory, but should also be persisted to disk using  something like [redux-persist](https://github.com/rt2zz/redux-persist).
-   redux-file-sync adds a `_sync` property to the redux store.
-The `_sync.localActions[]` array stores actions that have been executed locally but have not been written to the cloud file yet.
+   redux-file-sync adds a `reduxFileSync` property to the redux store.
+The `reduxFileSync.localActions[]` array stores actions that have been executed locally but have not been written to the cloud file yet.

 Synchronization is executed in 4 steps, which run in sequential order:

 1. Download cloud file
     Changes in the cloud file are appended to the local file.
 2. Append local actions
-    Actions in `_sync.localActions[]` are appended to the local file.
+    Actions in `reduxFileSync.localActions[]` are appended to the local file.
 3. Upload local file
     The local file's text is uploaded to the cloud file.
 3. Update local store